filakhtov/gentoo-use-docs/sci-libs/fftw.md

 # sci-libs/fftw

-### altivec
-Pass the `--enable-altivec` option to the configure script.
-Use an assembly code to utilize the AltiVec (aka VMX - Vector Multimedia Extension, aka Velocity Engine) SIMD instruction set on supported PowerPC processors to improve computational performance.

-It is recommended to enable this flag on PowerPC platforms with the AltiVec SIMD support.

 ### doc
 Install additional documentation in an HTML and PDF formats into the `/usr/share/doc/fftw-<VERSION>` directory.
 Documentation includes F.A.Q., detailed description of the library and examples of how to use it, etc.